 In recent years, with the widespread availability of information on the web, easy-to-use online application systems, and changing demographics, the enrollment funnel has evolved into a less centralized and more complicated paradigm.

 For instance, prospects may not respond to initial contacts but still apply (skipping the inquiry stage), while other students choose to remain anonymous until the point of application.

 These shifts have led enrollment managers to adapt multi-dimensional approaches to student recruitment.
 In addition to implementing robust communication plans at each stage in the enrollment process, admissions offices now place greater emphasis on optimizing their websites, and meeting the expectations of "secret shoppers" with tools like virtual tours, social media and mobile resources.

 The following is a brief overview of Stony Brook's recruitment tactics and operational structures for each traditional stage of the funnel.
-On the right, you will find information about many of the self-service applications, portals, and resources provided to students at all stages of the process.

 - Student Search: We conduct a nationwide search for high-achieving high school juniors and sophomores.

 - Recruitment Travel: Admissions counselors attend college fairs and visit high schools across the country and internationally.

 These programs help build brand awareness and expand our pool of inquiries for future classes.

 - Personalized Communications: Each inquiry is processed through our Customer Relationship Management (CRM) system, which allows us to send customized communications based on academic interest, source of inquiry, and other demographic data.